roby2014/chip-8-emulator/README.md

 - [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)
 - [Cowgod's Chip-8 Technical Reference v1.0](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#00E0)

-## Yes, I know!

-I know that technically this is more like a interpreter & virtual machine implementation than a real "emulator".
-But.... emulator sounds cool.

-## Warning
-This was my *first* step into emulators and real C++, so don't expect "good" code.

 ## TODO

 The project is not fully implemented, here are some stuff I still need to add: